 - Use tools like Internal audits to verify effectiveness.
-Is the fix still in place? - What have you done to ensure your fix will be used on future production runs? - Are procedures being followed? - Does the system really work? - Standardize the "fix."
-(Can the fix be implemented elsewhere?) - Creation may audit decide to audit the supplier to verify the effectiveness of the corrective action. and may do an onsite audit.
+Is the fix still in place? - What have you done to ensure your fix will be used on future production runs? - Are procedures being followed? - Does the system really work? - Provide evidence to prove effectiveness. - Creation may audit decide to audit the supplier to verify the effectiveness of the corrective action. and may do an onsite audit.

-8D: Team Recognition and Statement of Verification
+8D: Team Recognition

-- Write a statement to summarize how the corrective and preventative actions have proven effective. - If appropriate, recognize the SCAR team's collective input and support.
+• If appropriate, recognize the SCAR team's collective input and support.

 Important: The SCAR is not closed until Creation provides a statement of closure or signs the 8D to acknowledge that the SCAR response has been reviewed, determined to be acceptable, and is approved.
+If the SCAR is rejected, the supplier will be notified that the response was not acceptable.